 Some of the symptoms related to pregnancy anemia include:

 - A rapid heartbeat

 - Shortness of breath

-For many of you, this list of symptoms may sound more like a “Welcome to Pregnancy” anthem.
-It’s true that many of the symptoms are also characteristic of pregnancy in general but they are worth mentioning to your doctor, especially if you haven’t yet had your blood drawn for testing or if any of them have developed recently.
+This list of symptoms may sound more like a “Welcome to Pregnancy” anthem for many of you.
+Indeed, many of the symptoms are also characteristic of pregnancy in general.
+Still, they are worth mentioning to your doctor, especially if you haven’t yet had your blood drawn for testing or if any of them have developed recently.

 How is pregnancy anemia treated?

-First, we want to reiterate that the best way to treat anemia is to never develop it in the first place.
-Make sure you’re consuming more-than-normal amounts of veggies and lean proteins that are higher in iron such leafy green vegetables (romaine lettuce, kale, broccoli, greens, etc.), lean meats, eggs and enriched whole-grains.
-Vitamin C helps to facilitate the absorption of iron so also increase your intake of foods like oranges, strawberries, kiwis, tomatoes and bell peppers.
-Also, dairy products like milk and cheese can block iron absorption so try to keep your dairy separate from your iron-rich foods.
+First, we want to reiterate that the best way to treat anemia is never to develop it in the first place.
+Make sure you’re consuming more-than-normal amounts of veggies and lean proteins that are higher in iron, such as leafy green vegetables (romaine lettuce, kale, broccoli, greens, etc.), lean meats, eggs, and enriched whole grains.
+Vitamin C helps to facilitate iron absorption, so it also increases your intake of foods like oranges, strawberries, kiwis, tomatoes, and bell peppers.
+Also, dairy products like milk and cheese can block iron absorption, so keep your dairy separate from your iron-rich foods.

-Prenatal vitamins almost always contain iron, folic acid and B12.
+Prenatal vitamins almost always contain iron, folic acid, and B12.
 Check with your doctor to see which prenatal supplement she recommends.
-In some cases, she may write you a prescription for a specialized prenatal vitamin that is higher in particular nutrients or she may want you to take a separate iron supplement.
-Again, never take any nutritional supplement – especially while pregnant – without first checking it out with your doctor.
+In some cases, she may write you a prescription for a specialized prenatal vitamin higher in particular nutrients, or she may want you to take a separate iron supplement.
+Again, never take any nutritional supplement – especially while pregnant – without checking it out with your doctor.